 ... will create three sub-entries under Evernote:

-New in Postbox 5.0.5 is the ability to specify how the message should be sent.
+You can also specify how the message should be sent.

 Send As Attachment is usually the best way to go since you're forwarding the original email.
 Services can then do the right thing with regards to images as attachments, for instance.